 Stop Announcements All designated stops will be announced on fixed route buses.
 Any announcement requested by a passenger with a disability will be announced such as fill-in orientation announcements.
 (49 CFR 37.167 (a-c)J

 Personal Care Attendants A Personal Care Attendant (PCA) is someone who travels the same origin and destination as the paratransit rider at no charge.
 A PCA assists the paratransit rider with their services/personal needs.
 Passengers must provide their own PCA if needed.
 The Paratransit Application form includes a space that gives the applicant the opportunity to indicate whether or not they will need the services of a PCA.

-Companions One companion is guaranteed to ride with a passenger on the GRTA Paratransit service when space is reserved one to two days prior to the rider's scheduled ride, however, they must pay the same fare as the paratransit rider.
+Companions One companion is guaranteed to ride with a passenger on the GRTA Paratransit service when space is reserved one to two days prior to the rider's scheduled ride, however, they must pay the same fare as what is identified on bus fare.
 Additional companions may ride if space is available and the reservation for their space is made.
 A companion is anyone who rides with a passenger who is not designated as a PCA.
 (49 CFR 37 (d)J.